Ask Mr. Sage: What Hummingbird and Butterfly Salvias Tolerate Lots of Moisture

 Hummingbirds are native to the Western Hemisphere and will, in general, access the nectar of any western Salvia whether from the northern or southern hemispheres.
 In contrast, plants that butterflies love anywhere in the world stand a good chance of attracting Lepidoptera in your yard.

 Just because we haven't seen butterflies or hummingbirds on particular plants in our yard doesn't necessarily mean that these pollinators never visit them.
 It may simply indicate an abundance of other favorites where butterflies and hummingbirds prefer feeding.
-So visiting the Salvias by Culture queue may be helpful, because it contains the greatest number of water-loving Salvias.

 Thanks for Your Question,